LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Dataset Details

-\textbf{Abstract:} Bisphenol A epoxy resin cured with a mixture of dimerized and trimerized fatty acids is the first epoxy vitrimer and has been extensively studied.
-However, the cure behavior and thermal and mechanical properties of this epoxy vitrimer depend on the epoxy/acid stoichiometry.
-To address these issues, epoxy vitrimers with three epoxy/acid stoichiometries (9:11, 1:1 and 11:9) were prepared and recycled four times.
-Differential scanning calorimetry (DSC) was used to study the cure behavior of the original epoxy vitrimers.
-The dynamic mechanical properties and mechanical performance of the original and recycled epoxy vitrimers were investigated by using dynamic mechanical analysis (DMA) and a universal testing machine.
-Furthermore, the reaction mechanism of epoxy vitrimer with different epoxy/acid stoichiometry was interpreted.
-With an increase in the epoxy/acid ratio, the reaction rate, swelling ratio, glass transition temperature and mechanical properties of the original epoxy vitrimers decreased, whereas the gel content increased.
-The recycling decreased the swelling ratio and elongation at break of the original epoxy vitrimers.
-Moreover, the elongation at break of the recycled epoxy vitrimers decreased with the epoxy/acid ratio at the same recycling time.
-However, the gel content, tensile strength and toughness of the original epoxy vitrimers increased after the recycling.
-The mechanical properties of epoxy vitrimers can be tuned with the variation in the epoxy/acid stoichiometry. \\ \textbf{Related Work:} 1.
-Introduction Epoxy resin, one of the most important and popular classes of thermosetting polymers, is firmly rooted in many areas, both in our daily lives and in industry [1,2,3,4,5].
-Due to its outstanding mechanical strength, dimensional and thermal stability, as well as creep, chemical and electrical insulation resistance, epoxy resin has been widely used in construction, adhesives, electronic and electrical devices, coatings, composites and so on [1,6,7,8,9,10].
-However, due to their insoluble and infusible nature, the irreversible covalent networks restrict epoxy resin from being recycled and reprocessed [...]
-To investigate the effect of recycling on the solvent stability, thermal and mechanical properties of the original epoxy vitrimers, solvent immersion, dynamic mechanical analysis (DMA) and uniaxial tests were performed. \\ \textbf{Edge ID:} (`36234872', `28757995') \\ \textbf{Sentence:} To solve these problems, a thrust to develop a novel class of thermosetting polymers with recyclable, healable and reprocessable features has been carried out during the last two decades [11,12]. \\ \textbf{Preceding Sentence:} Thus, most of the epoxy wastes are disposed of by landfill or incineration, which has caused not only a waste of resources but also environmental pollution. \\ \textbf{Following Sentence:} In 2011, Leibler et al developed a new class of polymers, called vitrimer, based on associative covalent adaptable networks of epoxy resins cured with a mixture of dimerized and trimerized fatty acids through transesterification reactions [13]. \\ \textbf{In Related Work:} True \\ \textbf{Category:} \textbf{Medicine}
+\textbf{Abstract:} Bisphenol A epoxy resin cured with a mixture of dimerized and trimerized fatty acids is the first epoxy vitrimer and has been extensively studied. [...] properties of epoxy vitrimers can be tuned with the variation in the epoxy/acid stoichiometry. \\ \textbf{Related Work:} Introduction Epoxy resin, one of the most important and popular classes of thermosetting polymers, is firmly rooted in many areas, both in our daily lives and in industry [1,2,3,4,5]. [...]
+To investigate the effect of recycling on the solvent stability, thermal and mechanical properties of the original epoxy vitrimers, solvent immersion, dynamic mechanical analysis (DMA) and uniaxial tests were performed. \\ \textbf{Edge ID:} (`36234872', `28757995') \\ \textbf{Sentence:} To solve these problems, a thrust to develop a novel class of thermosetting polymers with recyclable, healable and reprocessable features has been carried out during the last two decades. \\ \textbf{Preceding Sentence:} Thus, most of the epoxy wastes are disposed of by landfill or incineration, which has caused not only a waste of resources but also environmental pollution. \\ \textbf{Following Sentence:} In 2011, Leibler et al developed a new class of polymers, called vitrimer, based on associative covalent adaptable networks of epoxy resins cured with a mixture of dimerized and trimerized fatty acids through transesterification reactions [13]. \\ \textbf{In Related Work:} True ~ \textbf{Category:} \textbf{Medicine}